flagstone78/svgTileMaker/README.md

 To print with the VLS6.60 laser cutter driver and Inkscape:
   1. press ctrl+a to select all elements
-  2. selecd path -> object to path
+  2. select path -> object to path
   3. select Extensions -> Export -> Win32 Vector print
   4. select a material and material thickness and press ok